sadmanca/aps105/README.md

 ## 12.3.
 Memory Taken up by Addresses & Pointers

-Q: What is the value of an address of a variable? {.lr}
+Q: What is the value of an address (e.g. of a variable)? {.lr}

-A: Addresses are non-negative integers (includes NULL pointer 0) that correspond to a memory location within the computer.  {.lg}
+A: Addresses are non-negative integers (including NULL pointer 0) that correspond to a memory location within the computer.  {.lg}
 - For a specific instance of a running program, variables in the same scope have the same address (obviously, different variables will have different addresses).
 - Each time a program is run, it may or may not store variables in the same addresses/memory locations.